tedfoye/clojuroids/README.md

 ## Todo
 * Enemy ships
 * Scoring
-* Spawn new ship when the player dies
 * Spawn new roids and increase the level when the field is cleared
 * Bonuses
 * Shields